Mullarney v. Mullarney

 - There was an agreement that defendant would reimburse plaintiff for any child support payments collected by Probation Department after August 1, 2009.

-- Mother did not keep promise, so father took her to court, got temporary custody, child support terminated and mother had to pay child support.
+- Mother did not keep promise, so father took her to court, got temporary child custody, child support terminated and mother had to pay child support.
 Modification filed Sept 8, 2009.

 - May 2011, daughter kicked out of house and all agreed she would live with mom